About Me

 to Breakthrough

-To be honest, the determination at times kept me stuck.
-Why?
-Because I didn’t realize that I was determined to stay a victim.
-I was determined to hold onto the very things that were causing me immense pain.
+However, I must admit that my determination sometimes held me back.
+I didn’t realize that I was determined to stay stuck in a victim mentality, holding onto the very things that caused me pain.

-I hope it inspires you to recognize your own strength and opportunity.
+This is the story of my journey, and I hope that it inspires you to recognize your own potential and the opportunities before you.

 I was around 12 years, I remember sitting in the guidance counselors office again crying my eyes out.
 I couldn’t even fathom an end of the emotional pain I was experiencing.